 The committee structure at Denver College of Nursing has been designed to sustain evaluation across the campus.
-Many of DCN's committees benefit from student participation and involvement; any student interested in joining a DCN committee should contact the Dean of Nursing Education for more information.
+Committee details are found in the Academic Governance Manual which can be obtained through the Office of the President.
+Many of DCN's committees benefit from student participation and involvement; any student interested in joining a DCN committee should contact the Dean of Nursing for more information.
 Students in every program are encouraged to participate in all college-wide committees.
 In addition to the assessment of learning provided by specific evaluation tools, the following groups (listed alphabetically below) contribute directly to regular review of the quality of the programs: